Hokkaido Shinkansen: Associated actions

-In preparation for the opening of the Hokkaido Shinkansen, the Seikan Tunnel (Kaikyō Line) and associated approaches (approximately 82 km in total) were converted to dual gauge, with both the Shinkansen standard and narrow gauge tracks.
+In preparation for the opening of the Hokkaido Shinkansen, the Seikan Tunnel (Kaikyō Line) and its approaches, totaling approximately 82 km, were converted to dual gauge, accommodating both the Shinkansen's standard-gauge and conventional narrow gauge tracks.

-Upon the opening of the Shinkansen line the section of the conventional (narrow gauge) Esashi Line approximately paralleling the same route between and was transferred from the control of JR Hokkaido to a newly established third-sector railway operating company, South Hokkaido Railway Company, becoming the Isaribi Line.
+With the opening of the Shinkansen line, the parallel narrow-gauge Esashi Line between and was transferred from JR Hokkaido to a newly established third-sector operator, the South Hokkaido Railway Company, and rebranded as the Isaribi Line.

 Operations

 Service types

-Two train service types operate on the Hokkaido Shinkansen: limited-stop Hayabusa services between Tokyo or Sendai and Shin-Hakodate-Hokuto, and semi-fast Hayate services between Morioka or Shin-Aomori and Shin-Hakodate-Hokuto.